Stijnus/Budgeting_Expense_Tracking_Dashboard/README.md

 *   **Recurring Expenses:** Add functionality to handle recurring expenses automatically.
 *   **Tags/Labels:** Allow adding tags to expenses for more granular tracking.
 *   **Household Budgeting:** Allow users to create or join a household, so multiple family members can contribute expenses to a shared budget.
+*   **App Layout Improvements:** Add a sidebar, top navigation bar, and footer for better navigation and structure across the app.